dbos-inc/dbos-docs/docs/api-reference/testing-runtime.md

 testRuntime = await createTestingRuntime([Hello], "test-config.yaml");
 ```

-However, the defaults are generally sufficient:
+However, the defaults are generally sufficient as long as classes at least indirectly referenced from the test file:
 ```typescript
 testRuntime = await createTestingRuntime();
 ```